jenkinslaw/pli-bd/README.md

 To uninstall, go to Tools/Manage User Scripts, select "PLI BOOK DETAILS", and click Uninstall.

 *Note*: Since version 0.6.1  this module can also be loaded as a chrome script.
 However ajax PDF reader component may not work.
+Note also that in order to use this module as a chrome script you will first need to build it in order to add the required JQuery library.
+Just run:

+    make chrome

 Modification: